 In this coffee gelato, rich, round, sweet flavors work best.
 Coffees with notes of toffee, pecan, milk chocolate, honey, caramel, or brown sugar would all be wonderful here.

 Whichever coffee you pick, make sure it’s one you enjoy drinking.
-If it tastes great in your cup, it’s going to taste wonderful in your freshly churned homemade coffee gelato!
+If it tastes great in your cup, it’ll taste even better in your freshly churned homemade coffee gelato!

 If you prefer, you can also make this coffee gelato using a classic gelato base instead.
-Get the recipe for my go-to classic gelato base—simply make the custard as indicated and mix in the coffee beans while the custard is still hot.
+Use the recipe for my go-to classic gelato base: make the custard as indicated, then mix in the crushed coffee beans while it’s still hot.
 Let it cool to room temperature, then refrigerate overnight and churn as instructed in the recipe below.

 For the best vegan gelato flavor and texture, I suggest combining oat milk with coconut cream.
 Oat milk has a smooth, subtle flavor that is very close to that of dairy milk, whereas coconut cream delivers an unbelievably rich texture.
 Coconut milk and coconut cream both have quite a strong flavor, so using only coconut cream and combining it with oat milk creates the perfect balance.

-Having said that, here’s how to substitute the original ingredients to make this vegan coffee gelato:
+Having said that, here’s how to substitute the original ingredients to make a vegan version of this coffee gelato:

-Alternatively, you can use other plant-based milks and cream, keeping the same milk-to-cream ratio for the best texture.
-Always make sure the vegan products you choose can withstand being heated and boiled to avoid the chocolate gelato turning grainy.
-Products labeled with the word “Barista” are sure picks: it means they can be heated without curdling.
+Alternatively, you can use other plant-based milks and creams, keeping the same milk-to-cream ratio for the best texture.
+Always make sure the vegan products you choose can withstand being heated and boiled to avoid the coffee gelato turning grainy.
+Products labeled with the word “Barista” are safe picks: it means they can be heated without curdling.

-For a change, you serve your delicious homemade coffee gelato as an affogato!
-An affogato is an extremely easy Italian dessert that is made by pouring an espresso shot over a scoop of gelato.
-Making an affogato using espresso and coffee gelato is basically the dreamiest dessert for coffee lovers!
+For a change, you can serve your homemade coffee gelato as an affogato!
+An affogato is an extremely easy Italian dessert made by pouring an espresso shot over a scoop of gelato.
+Making an affogato with espresso and coffee gelato is basically the dreamiest dessert for coffee lovers.

 Tell me how you liked it!
 Leave a comment or take a picture and tag it with @foodnouveau on Instagram.